Composite SLO essentials

 | Add components to the composite SLO | Edit the composite SLO, and View the component SLOs | Project owner or editor for the composite, and Any project role for the components, or Organization admin |

-- A user with edit permissions for a composite SLO can remove a component from the hierarchy even if they don't have permissions to view the components they remove.
+- A user with edit permissions for a composite SLO can remove a component even if they don't have permissions for the components they remove.
 Since they lack permissions to the component SLOs, this action is irreversibleβthey won't be able to add the component back.

 - Modifying budget-sensitive fields of a component SLO affects the calculations of any composite SLO that includes it.
 This can happen even if the user editing the component doesn't have access to the composite SLO.